 - 1 cup apple cider

-You’ll need to grab fresh cranberries, tangerines, pine sprigs (I borrowed from our Christmas tree), ginger, and apple cider.
+You’ll also need to grab fresh cranberries, apple cider, tangerines, pine sprigs (I borrowed from our Christmas tree), and fresh ginger.